 Notting Hill, famous for its massive summer carnival, is a very colourful part of West London.
-This bohemian area is full of young American and Canadian expats.
+This bohemian area is full of young American and Australian expats.

-The properties tend to be small, so don’t expect wide lawns or gardens – but it’s not a great loss as Kensington Gardens and Holland Park are just around the corner.
-There are lots of quaint eateries and coffee shops as well as a wealth of second hand stores selling everything from vintage fashions to antique furniture.
-On Saturdays Notting Hill plays host to the famous Portobello Road flea market.
+There are plenty of large green spaces in the area, such as Kensington Gardens and Holland Park.
+There are lots of quaint eateries and coffee shops as well as a wealth of second-hand stores selling everything from vintage fashions to antique furniture.
+Notting Hill is also the home of the famous Portobello Road Market.

-The suburb of Holland Park (not to be confused with the area's public park of the same name) is just to the west of Notting Hill and has large houses which are popular with international bankers and their families.
+The suburb of Holland Park (not to be confused with the area's public park of the same name) is just to the west of Notting Hill and has large Victorian houses that are popular with wealthy expats.

 Fulham and Putney

-With its low-rise Victorian houses and proximity to the Kings Road and Chelsea, Fulham is a desirable suburb popular with middle-class families as well as young professionals.
-The best area is around Parsons Green Tube station.
+With its picturesque Victorian houses and proximity to the King's Road and Chelsea, Fulham is a desirable suburb popular with middle-class families as well as young professionals.
 Putney is just south of Fulham, over the river, and is popular with Australians, New Zealanders and South African expats.
-Accommodation is better value in this area is slightly cheaper than in Chelsea, and there are some great pubs.
+Accommodation in this area is slightly cheaper than in Chelsea, and there are some great pubs.

-Hampstead Heath is an affluent and leafy area of London.
-Expats will find this area great for families because of the large open spaces and its proximity to some of London’s best schools.
-In the summer, the kids will be able to make use of Hampstead Heath’s massive outdoor swimming ponds.
+Hampstead is an affluent and leafy area of London.
+This is a great area for families thanks to the neighbourhood's large open spaces and its proximity to some of London’s best schools, including the Hampstead campus of Southbank International School.

-Property in Hampstead Heath is highly desirable and the rents reflect this.
-The area boasts a fantastic selection of top quality restaurants, independent and boutique fashion stores and gastropubs.
+Property in Hampstead Heath is highly desirable and the rental prices reflect this.
+The area boasts a fantastic selection of top-quality restaurants, independent and boutique fashion stores, and bespoke pubs.

-Despite being an area that has been associated with drug dealers and criminals in the past, Camden is now a highly sought after area for people looking to rent or buy property in London.
+Camden is a highly sought-after area for people looking to rent or buy property in London.

-The streets of Camden are lined with old terraced houses that are full of character, as well as the newer council properties, many of which are now privately owned.
+The streets of Camden are lined with old terraced houses brimming with character, as well as the newer council properties, many of which are now privately owned.

-The area is served well by buses and the Tube with Chalk Farm, Mornington Crescent and Kentish Town Tube stations all within easy walking distance.
-There are also very good cycle paths that run by the canal.
+The area is served well by buses and the Tube, and there are also good cycle paths that run alongside the canal.

-Further away from the centre of London one will find areas like Wembley, where rentals are more reasonable.
+Further away from the centre of London one will find areas such as Wembley, where rentals are more reasonable.
 It is an ethnically diverse suburb of London popular with Asian expats, particularly those from India.

-Living in Wembley expats will be close to supermarkets, shops and restaurants.
-Wembley is on a number of public transport routes, including the Metropolitan, Jubilee and Bakerloo Tube lines, as well as some Overground services.
+Living in Wembley, expats will be close to supermarkets, shops and restaurants.
+Wembley is on a number of public transport routes, including several Tube lines, as well as some overground services.

 Shoreditch and Hoxton

-Over the last decade of so Shoreditch and Hoxton have become some of the trendiest parts of London.
+Over the last decade or so, Shoreditch and Hoxton have become some of the trendiest parts of London.
 They are popular with young professional expats due to the area’s cosmopolitan feel and the entertainment facilities on offer.
 Many of London’s media and advertising companies have their offices based here.